Capped Bust Quarter Values

 The Seated Liberty Quarter replaced the Capped Bust Quarter in 1838, reflecting another shift in American coinage.

-• 1815 – The first-year issue struck in low numbers due to post-war silver shortages.
+• 1815: The first-year issue, struck in limited numbers because of post-war silver shortages.

 Investment Potential